 Pete Fletcher - Outdoor Expert

 Pete grew up hiking most of the trails in the Lake District before being introduced to skiing.
-A decade later and you're most likely to find him snowboarding, skateboarding, or making a mean coffee.
+A few decades later and you're most likely to find him snowboarding, skateboarding, or making a mean coffee.